sofiabroome/painface-recognition/README.md

 ### Data format

 This repository reads videos via extracted frames.
 See scripts for this purpose under `data_scripts`.
-A data folder such as the one in the execution line specified above, `data/jpg_128_128_2fps/`, (let's refer to this folder by X) should be organized as follows:
+A data folder, such as for example `data/jpg_128_128_2fps/`, (let's refer to this folder by X) should be organized as follows:

 X contains one subfolder per subject in the dataset (and once you have run, also their belonging `.csv`-files), like so: